jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Nav Bar

-Nav Bar is a feature of the Tick It site, users will have
+Nav Bar is a feature of the Tick It site giving users the ability to seamlessly navigate the site

 <details>
 <summary>Nav Bar image</summary>